 To make the adaptive feature works, the following initialization is required.
-For the inertia weight, the $\omega^{max}$ is taken from the velocity index at the first iteration.
-Also, the $\omega^{max}$ and $\omega^{min}$ are being set as 0.
-9 and 0.
-4 respectively.
-For the acceleration constants, the value of $c^$ is 4 and $\alpha$ is 0.
-8. Initially, equal acceleration constant is employed, i. e. $c_p = c_g = c_l = c_n = 1$ .
+F29 he inertia weight, the $\omega^{\max}$ is taken from the velocity index at the first iteration.
+Also, the $w^{\max}$ and $w^{\min}$ are being set as 0.9 and 0.4, respectively.
+For the acceleration constants, the value of $c^$ is 4 and $\alpha$ is 0.8.
+Initially, equal acceleration constant is employed, i.e. $c_p = c_q = c_l = c_n = 1$ .

-For a test case, this adaptive PSO algorithm is applied to solve vehicle routing problem (VRP), in which the solution representation of this problem for PSO and the corresponding decoding method have been proposed before using GLNPSO[5].
+For a test case, this adaptive PSO algorithm is applied to solve vehicle routing problem (VRP), in which the solution representation of this problem 8 PSO and the corresponding decoding method have been proposed before using GLNPSO [5].
 It is noted that the adaptive PSO algorithm can be applied to any optimization problem that have been solved by respective non-adaptive PSO algorithm, since the adaptive PSO algorithm only changes its parameters, not other algorithm mechanism.
 A problem instance, which consists of 200 customers and 16 vehicles, is generated for computational experiment.

-In a typical run with 1000 iterations, the velocity index pattern of both GLNPSO algorithm (without adaptive feature) and the adaptive PSO algorithm are displayed in Fig. 2.
+In a typical run with 1000 iterations, the velocity index pattern of both GLNPSO algorithm (without adaptive feature) and the adaptive PSO algorithm are displayed in Fig. 1.
 It can be seen that the velocity index pattern of GLNPSO is steadily decreasing, so that in the first half of the run (approximately from the first iteration to the 500th iteration) velocity index of adaptive PSO algorithm is bigger than velocity index of GLNPSO.
-Also, in the second half of the run velocity index of adaptive PSO algorithm is smaller than velocity index of GLNPSO.
-This pattern implies that the adaptive PSO algorithm is better at exploring the solution space in the first half of the run than GLNPSO.
+Also, in the set and half of the run velocity index of adaptive PSO algorithm is better at explaining the solution space in the first half of the run than GLNPSO.
 Also, the adaptive PSO algorithm is better than the GLNPSO algorithm to exploit the solution space in the second half of the run.